Messerschmitt Me 163 Komet: Operational history

 Prospective Me163 pilots received training in Stummelhabicht gliders which, like the Komet, had a short wingspan and high landing speed.
 Training included gunnery practice with a machine pistol mounted in the glider nose.
 As the cockpit was unpressurized, the operational ceiling was limited by what the pilot could endure for several minutes while breathing oxygen from a mask, without losing consciousness.
-Pilots underwent altitude chamber training to harden them against the rigors of operating in the thin air of the stratosphere without a pressure suit.
+Pilots underwent altitude chamber training to harden them against the rigors of operating in the thin air of the troposhere without a pressure suit.
 Special low fiber diets were prepared for pilots, as gas in the gastrointestinal tract would expand rapidly during ascent.

 Following the initial combat trial missions of the Me 163B with EK 16, during the winter and spring of 1944 Major Späte formed the Luftwaffe's first dedicated Me 163 fighter wing, Jagdgeschwader 400 (JG 400), in Brandis, near Leipzig.
 JG 400's purpose was to provide additional protection for the Leuna synthetic gasoline works which were raided frequently during almost all of 1944.
 A further group was stationed at Stargard near Stettin to protect the large synthetic fuel plant at Pölitz (today Police, Poland).
 Further defensive units of rocket fighters were planned for Berlin, the Ruhr, and the German Bight.